snowdrop/godaddy-webhook/README.md

 $ helm delete godaddy-webhook -n cert-manager
 ```

-- Alternatively, you can install the webhook using the list of the kubernetes resources.
+- Alternatively, you can install the webhook using the kubernetes YAML resources.
 The namespace
-  used to install the resources is `cert-manager`
+  where the resources should be installed is: `cert-manager`
 ```bash
  kubectl apply -f deploy/webhook-all.yml --validate=false
 ```